All posts

 The ChatGPT App Directory is live and accepting submissions.
 To submit your app:

-2. Deploy your MCP server to a publicly accessible URL. sunpeak apps can be deployed with sunpeak build && sunpeak start behind any hosting provider, or see the MCP App deployment guide for options including Cloudflare, Vercel, and others.
+2. Deploy your MCP server to a publicly accessible URL with a proper content security policy. sunpeak apps can be deployed with pnpm build && pnpm start behind any hosting provider, or see the MCP App deployment guide for options including Cloudflare, Vercel, and others.

 Building for Multiple Hosts